mdf5033/PhilliesDashboard2024/README.md

-Certainly!
-Here is the complete README in markdown format:

 # Phillies Dashboard

 **Phillies Dashboard** is a Python-based application designed to analyze the Philadelphia Phillies' current record and upcoming games.
 It fetches data from various sources and provides insights on game schedules, team performance, and more.